Rooyca/obsidian-api-request/README.md

-# APIR (Api Request)
+# APIR - Api Request

-APIR is an Obsidian plugin that allows you to make GET requests to APIs and receive responses in the format of a JSON block or an Obsidian variable.
-We plan to add more request types in the future.
+Obsidian plugin that allows you to make requests to APIs and receive responses in the format of a JSON block or an Obsidian variable.

 ![conf_img](config_img.png)